 |8||2010||Some students were sent as interpreters to a team of high profile French journalists visiting Kerala to report on sustainable and eco-friendly farming .|

-We also have several programmes planned for the coming academic sessions; new ones will be designed and executed at the initiative of students and teachers as the academic work progresses.Distinctions & Ranks
+New programmes will be designed and executed at the initiative of students and teachers as the academic work progresses.Distinctions & Ranks

 The Dept. has consistently had a very high pass percentage in the University exams.
 Many of our students have also secured ranks in University exams, won other accolades etc. Our rank holders are: